 1. Your holiday contract

 When you make a booking you guarantee that you have the authority to accept and do accept on behalf of your party the terms of these booking conditions.
 A contract will exist as soon as we issue our confirmation invoice.
 Once you have received your confirmation invoice, it is your responsibility to check that the information and booking details, including the spelling of all passenger names, as stated on your invoice are correct.
 We reserve the right to refuse to accept and/or not proceed with any booking at any time at our sole discretion.
-All contracts between Acromas Holidays Limited and its clients are made on the terms of these booking conditions which are governed by English Law and both parties shall submit to the jurisdiction of English Courts at all times unless the holiday was booked in Scotland or Northern Ireland.
+Your contract with Acromas Holidays Limited is subject to these booking conditions which are governed by English Law and both parties agree to submit to the exclusive jurisdiction of the courts of England and Wales unless you are resident in Scotland or Northern Ireland, in which case the parties agree that the courts of England and Wales or the courts of the country in which you are resident shall have jurisdiction.

 2. Your financial protection and peace of mind